Jogiara: Railways

 Jogiara village has a railway station named Jogiara and is a part of East Central Railway, Samastipur railway division.
 It is connected from two major stations Darbhanga and Sitamarhi.
-The adjacent stations are Dewra – Bandhauli (towards Darbhanga) and chanduana halt (towards Sitamarhi).
-A much-awaited stretch of 68 km of broad gauge from Darbhanga- Sitamarhi was completed in year 2008.
+The adjacent stations are Dewra – Bandhauli (towards Darbhanga) and Chanduana halt (towards Sitamarhi).
+A much-awaited stretch of 68 km of broad gauge from Darbhanga- Sitamarhi was completed in the year 2008.
 Earlier there was meter gauge line in this route.
-Currently 12 trains halts at Jogiara railway station.
+Currently, 12 trains halt at Jogiara railway station.
 Jogiara is directly connected to Kolkata by Mithlanchal express and is connected with several major cities of India via Darbhanga.